The-going/evlproject/content/core/user-api/function_index/_index.md

 <sup>1</sup> Defines the stage switching behavior for out-of-band
 callers:

-- &#9651; the core may switch the current stage, promoting the caller to out-of-band mode if running in-band at the time of the call.
+- &#9651; the core may switch the caller to the out-of-band execution stage if running in-band at the time of the call.

 - &#9661; the core may switch the current stage, demoting the caller to in-band mode if running out-of-band at the time of the call.